No, the deadline for motor insurance policies are not extended till 31st December 2020

 Yes.
 The additional expense needs to be paid by you.

 Yes.
-You need to visit the branch office for your respective provider, submit a written request and pay a nominal fee to get the duplicate copy.
+You need to visit the branch office of your respective provider, submit a written request, and pay a nominal fee to get the duplicate copy.

 May 25, 2018

 May 16, 2018